-Falco is intended to be run as a service.
+Falco is meant to be run as a service.
 But for experimentation and designing/testing rulesets, you will likely want to run it manually from the command-line.

-By default, starting the container will attempt to load and/or build the falco kernel module.
-If you already know the kernel module is loaded and want to skip this step, you can set the environment variable SYSDIG_SKIP_LOAD to 1, for example:
+By default, starting the container will attempt to load and/or build the Falco kernel module.
+If you already know that the kernel module is loaded and want to skip this step, you can set the environment variable

 Running falco manually

 If you’d like to run falco by hand, here’s the full usage description for falco: